zabzone/Zab-Blog/about.md

 title: Zab
 permalink: /about/
 layout: page
 excerpt: Yo wassup!
-Currently an employee for a big pharma ~ livin gin the Carolinas, US.
+Currently an employee for a big pharma ~ living in the Carolinas, US.
 The blog is documentation for my admin and engineering 🎒 journey.
 comments: false
 ---